kosarev/zx/README.md

 * Tape: TAP and TZX formats supported as well as conversion to WAV.
 * Snapshots: Z80.
 * Playback recordings: RZX.
-* Joystick: Supported via SDL.
+* Joystick: D-Pad mapped to cursor keys, supported via SDL.

 ### Installation and running